 A very brief resume: I began my psycho-therapeutic journey in 1977, started training in 1979, got involved with Spectrum (London) in 1981 where as well as being a practitioner I was part of the Staff Team for seven years.
 I then moved to the South west in 1999 and in 2001 co-funded the Alma Vale Centre, where I worked till I ended my ongoing individual practice in 2015.

-After over thirty years of practising Psychotherapy I have stopped working on a regular one to one basis.
-As well as running two ongoing Men’s groups and a Formative group, I am available to meet with individuals on an occasional basis for what I am calling “Reflective Conversations”, where I am integrating what I have learned from life, from my training in Humanistic Psychotherapy, and my involvement in the Sufi Way.
+After over thirty years of practising Psychotherapy I have stopped working on a regular weekly or fortnightly one to one basis.
+As well as running two ongoing Men’s groups and a Formative group, I am also available to meet with individuals for what I am calling “Reflective Conversations”, where I am integrating what I have learned from life, from my training in Humanistic Psychotherapy, and my involvement in the Sufi Way.

 In our time together, anything up to two hours, we will see what emerges through being present with one another in as deep a way as is possible, in the moment.
 The aim of this time together is to provide a space where you can reflect on what is going on for you right now, how your past may be helping or hindering how you are dealing with your situation, and what might be emerging for the future.